-• Candidates who have deferred their assignment or who have been unassigned are eligible for assignment for a total of three assignment cycles.
+- Candidates who have deferred their assignment or who have been unassigned are eligible for assignment for a total of three assignment cycles.
 In the case of students who defer assignment, each year of deferment is included in the three-year limit.
 In other words, candidates who defer for one year are eligible for assignment for two more years; candidates who defer for two years are eligible for assignment for one more year.
-Candidates who defer for a third year are no longer eligible for assignment.

-• Candidates who have declined their assignment but change their minds within three years of graduation should make a request of their district president to be made available for assignment.

-• Eligible candidates who are unassigned at the spring assignment meeting will continue to be considered for assignment throughout the following year and can be assigned at any time.

-• Assignment of candidates after an assignment meeting will be done by the respective district president and the synod president, with the Conference of Presidents being informed of the assignment.

-• Candidates may be considered for assignment at three spring assignment meetings (and in the year following the third assignment meeting).
+Candidates who defer for a third year are no longer eligible for assignment. - Candidates who have declined their assignment but change their minds within three years of graduation should make a request of their district president to be made available for assignment. - Eligible candidates who are unassigned at the spring assignment meeting will continue to be considered for assignment throughout the following year and can be assigned at any time. - Assignment of candidates after an assignment meeting will be done by the respective district president and the synod president, with the Conference of Presidents being informed of the assignment. - Candidates may be considered for assignment at three spring assignment meetings (and in the year following the third assignment meeting).
 After three years of being unassigned, the candidate will no longer be considered for assignment.
-Such candidates may, however, be called directly by congregations in consultation with their district president.

-• Candidates assigned to temporary calls shall be considered for assignment at the three spring assignment meetings following the end of their temporary service.
+Such candidates may, however, be called directly by congregations in consultation with their district president. - Candidates assigned to temporary calls shall be considered for assignment at the three spring assignment meetings following the end of their temporary service.
 During a third year of temporary assignment, candidates may be called directly by congregations in consultation with their district president.

-Student Teaching Grade Level - Grade Level of First Call

-The grade level to which teacher candidates are assigned for student teaching does not determine the grade level of the first call received through the Assignment Committee. teacher candidates should not consider it unusual if they are assigned to serve a congregation either at a higher or lower grade level than their student teaching grade level.
-Needs of the church-at-large and abilities of the students are the primary considerations in the work of the Assignment Committee.